Yeah right! Sarcasm poses problem for computer algorithms in US election

+* Says it raised 16.27 billion won in private placement of 2.3 million shares of the company

-SAN FRANCISCO When the U.S. Supreme Court upheld same-sex weddings in the same week that South Carolina debated keeping a controversial Civil War battle flag, Twitter user @xTomatoez posted “Gay marriage and the Confederate flag going down everywhere.
-Tough week for your redneck uncle on Facebook.”
+SAN FRANCISCO, July 17 When the U.S. Supreme Court upheld same-sex weddings in the same week that South Carolina debated keeping a controversial Civil War battle flag, Twitter user @xTomatoez posted "Gay marriage and the Confederate flag going down everywhere.
+Tough week for your redneck uncle on Facebook."

 The poster had no idea his tweet was one of many scrutinized by an analytics firm, whose algorithm took his mocking message seriously and decided it was negative toward gay marriage.